What It Is

 Elite marksmen using today’s most accurate rifles, optics, rangefinders, and ammunition can group shots within 4 inches of their aim point at .57 miles.
 With a TrackingPoint firearm, your shots will strike within 0.5 inches of your aim point at .57 miles.
-Therefore, a TrackingPoint firearm equips hunters and long-range shooters with the tools they need to be eight times more accurate than a natural-born, hard-earned elite marksman.
-Experienced hunters unable to dedicate the kind of time required to achieve that kind of skill can make dreams of a trophy kill a tangible reality with TrackingPoint.
+Therefore, a quality firearm equipped with TrackingPoint’s optics and trigger technology provides hunters and long-range shooters with the tools they need to be as accurate as a natural-born, hard-earned elite marksman.
+With a TrackingPoint system, hunters unable to dedicate the time and resources required to achieve such an elite level of skill can now make dreams of a trophy kill a reality.

 The TrackingPoint System

 – Sensors that detect 11 environmental shot variables:

 – Rifle Cant

 – Trigger Guiding Mechanism containing dozens of microprocessors and electronic, electro-optic and electro-mechanical components